hardie/path-signals/draft-hardie-path-signals.md

 portion of the TCP packet; it simply enables a return path that would otherwise have been blocked.

-When a transport encrypts the headers it uses for state mechanics, the signal path elements inferred from examination is no longer available.
+When a transport encrypts the fields it uses for state mechanics, these signals are no longer accessible to path elements.
-Their behavior in its absence will depend on which signal is not available, on the default behavior configured by the path element administrator, and by the security posture of the network as a whole.
+The behavior of path elements will then depend on which signal is not available, on the default behavior configured by the path element administrator, and by the security posture of the network as a whole.